mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 Cinnamenu As Default Menu On A Single Moveable Cinnamon Desktop Panel
 ------------------------------------
 <br>
+1. You get by default for new users Cinnamenu as the default menu on a cinnamon panel with Move enabled.

-1. Some panel functions like Add Panel and Remove Panel MUST be deleted for stability - procedures are below.<br> Nothing is dangerous when everything is properly considered.<br>
+2. Some panel functions like Add Panel and Remove Panel HAVE to be deleted for stability - procedures are below.<br> Nothing is dangerous when everything is properly considered.<br>
-2. When a user toggles hidden files in Nemo, Nemo simply closes and restarts.<br>Not a perfect solution but should keep kids from accidentally deleting hidden files.<br>
+3. When a user toggles hidden files in Nemo, Nemo simply closes and restarts.<br>Not a perfect solution but should keep kids from accidentally deleting hidden files.<br>
-3. You can set a limit to the number of workspaces a user may create.<br>
+4. You can set a limit to the number of workspaces a user may create.<br>
-4. At anytime you can stop (2 & 3 above ) by typing into a terminal:# killall dbus-monitor.
+5. At anytime you can stop (2 & 3 above ) by typing into a terminal:# killall dbus-monitor.
 <br>Logout and then Login and they will be running again.
 <br>
 At time of writing I am using Debian 12.6, this is the minimum so do apt upgrade if you are using an earlier version.<br>